reactioncommerce/data-factory/README.md

 _**Note:** This project is a work in progress and should not be used in production at this time._

-Reaction Data Factory provides a simple fixture factory for testing and seeding Reaction Commerce applications.
+Reaction Data Factory creates a simple fixture factory from [SimpleSchema](https://github.com/aldeed/simple-schema-js) definitions for testing and seeding Reaction Commerce applications.

 ## Install